kids-first/kf-cbioportal-etl/docs/WHOLE_STUDY_IMPORT.md

                         Table with bucket name and keys to subset on -sp SBG_PROFILE, --sbg-profile SBG_PROFILE
                         sbg profile name.
 Leave blank if using AWS instead -c CBIO, --cbio CBIO  Add cbio manifest to limit downloads.
-Dn NOT use if using cbio_file_name_id file as the manifest -ao, --active-only    Set to grab only active files.
+Do NOT use if using cbio_file_name_id file as the manifest -ao, --active-only    Set to grab only active files.
 Recommended.
   -rm, --rm-na          Remove entries where file_id and s3_path are NA.
   -d, --debug           Just output manifest subset to see what would be grabbed